Markerless Head Tracking for Accurate and Accessible Neuronavigation: Introduction

 Factors limiting the accuracy and robustness of neuronavigation-guided procedures stem from their dependence on physical markers and the manual registration protocols, as well as the lack of personalized head models and head 3D scanning.
 The premise of precise localization of a tracked object is the rigid attachment of the markers to the subject; however, markers are susceptible to displacement~\cite{nieminen2022accuracy, mitsui2011skin} and may exhibit drift throughout a procedure~\cite{wassermann_oxford_2024, goetz_accuracy_2019}.
 In addition, the use of adhesive pads might introduce patient discomfort or induce allergic reactions~\cite{barton_medical_2024, thornton2021contact}, while alternatives such as goggles and elastic bands may not be able to maintain rigid attachment to the subject.
 Beyond the limitations introduced by physical markers, the manual registration of anatomical landmarks is a time-consuming and error-prone process that introduces human error~\cite{houck2020comparison} and is susceptible to displacement of soft tissues when pressed by a pointer~\cite{wassermann_oxford_2024}.
-These discrepancies may lead to significant reductions in tracking performance, and the reliance of neuronavigation systems on specialized markers and tracking sensors significantly increases cost and limits their widespread adoption.
+These discrepancies may lead to significant reductions in tracking performance, and the reliance of neuronavigation systems on specialized markers and tracking sensors significantly increases cost and limits their adoption.

-To address these limitations, we study computer vision-based techniques for a neuronavigation system that leverages the human face as a natural tracker to develop accurate and comfortable head tracking methods.
-We developed a multi-modal hardware setup (described in detail in~\ref{supp:subsubsec:data_acquisition_hardware}) to examine different methods employing recent advances in face detection, facial landmark localization, and 3D head statistical modeling to track human subjects' head movements and compare them to data captured by a conventional neuronavigation system.
-This work establishes the foundation for an accurate and robust markerless neuronavigation system, with the potential to reduce human error and setup complexity while simultaneously lowering the financial barriers associated with neuronavigation.
+To address these limitations, we employ computer-vision-based techniques for neuronavigation systems by leveraging the human face as a natural tracker to develop accurate and comfortable head tracking methods.
+We developed a multi-modal consumer-grade hardware setup (described in detail in Appendix~\ref{supp:subsec:experimental_setup}) to examine different methods for tracking the head movements of human subjects and compare them to data captured by a conventional neuronavigation system.
+Our methods employ recent advances in face detection, facial landmark localization, and 3D head statistical modeling, and establish the foundation for an accurate and robust markerless neuronavigation system.
+In addition, our work has the potential of reducing human error and setup complexity while lowering the financial barriers associated with neuronavigation systems.